Jorge Alcalá: Boston Red Sox

 On June 11, 2025, Alcalá was traded to the Boston Red Sox in exchange for minor league prospect Andy Lugo.
 Alcalá regained some confidence early on with Boston, only giving up two earned runs with the team through July 28 in 16 games.
 However, after returning to play his former team, the Minnesota Twins, Alcala fluttered, giving up three home runs and five runs in three games thereafter.
 On August 5, Alcalá was designated for assignment by the Red Sox.
 In 19 appearances for Boston, he recorded a 3.31 ERA with 18 strikeouts across 16 1/3 innings pitched.

 St. Louis Cardinals

 On August 7, 2025, Alcalá was claimed off waivers by the St. Louis Cardinals.
+He made 15 appearances for St. Louis, recording a 5.02 ERA with 15 strikeouts across 14 1/3 innings pitched.
+Alcalá was designated for assignment by the Cardinals on November 18.
+On November 21, he was non-tendered and became a free agent.

+Toronto Blue Jays

+On December 18, 2025, Alcalá signed a minor league contract with the Toronto Blue Jays.
+He made 12 appearances split between the Single–A Dunedin Blue Jays and Triple–A Buffalo Bisons, accumulating an 0–1 record and 5.40 ERA with 17 strikeouts over 15 innings of work.
+Alcalá was released by the Blue Jays organization on August 4, 2026.